Namaeus/Codesign_ReadMe/cd_garage.md

 - There garage_type can only be set to 3 values: `'car'` `'boat'` `'air'` and these values must be sent as a string.
  - You can enter this value using your own method or you can use the export below.
  - If you choose to use the export below, it can only be used client side and you must send the vehicle id.
+[Example how to get the vehicles id.](https://runtime.fivem.net/doc/natives/?_0x9A9112A0FE9A4713)
 `exports['cd_garage']:GetGarageType(vehicle)`

 **Do you want to use the property garages?**